 2017 Panini Diamond Kings Aaron Judge RC #138

 Working better with the lack of logos, the Aaron Judge rookie card in 2017 Diamond Kings is artistic and colorful.
 This base option is joined by a sticker autograph with a pair of small relics in the Rookie Signatures set.
 The main autographed card has 299 copies to go with several lower parallel tiers.

-If you are looking for something from Panini that goes a bit more high-end, 2017 Immaculate is worth checking out.
+If you are looking for something else from Panini that goes a bit more high-end, 2017 Immaculate is worth checking out.
 The main Judge rookie, numbered to 99 copies, has a small swatch and on-card autograph.
-There are several other hard-signed Aaron Judge cards and some ridiculous memorabilia cards, as well.
+There are several other hard-signed Aaron Judge cards and some ridiculous memorabilia cards.

 Another intriguing option is found in the 1987 Topps Baseball insert complete with wood-grain borders.
 The popular choice here is the 1987 on-card autograph for Judge.